antick/mojo/README.md

 5. Rework on the paradox script file conversion.
 6. A file viewer to check if the build was generated correctly in the Local build folder.
 7. Show a loader when the app is doing something.
+8. Handle incompatibilities in two submods effectively.
+9. Find a way to distribute music mods.
+Since music mods cannot be uploaded to Github, we need to explore an alternative method for distribution.
+One option is to automate the process by uploading the music mod to a cloud storage service.
+Users can then use an application to easily download and place the files in the correct location with just a click of a button.

 ## Known issues